bright/new-www/content/projects/revolutionizing-healthcare-with-nhs-certified-bluetooth-devices.md

 title: Empowering MHealth Systems with NHS-Certified Bluetooth Devices
 image: /images/blogpost_www_continuous_monitoring_device.png
 description: The future of healthcare lies in remote medical care.
-With the system we had the privilege to develop for Camascope, that future is already a reality.
+With the system we had the privilege to develop for it is already a reality.
 Physicians can remotely monitor patients' conditions, and if their vital signs become alarming, the algorithm will trigger an alert, recommending the initiation of emergency procedures.
 hero_image: /images/ehealth_remote_case_study.png
 Hero Image_alt: Transforming Healthcare with NHS-Certified Bluetooth Devices
 social_media_previev: /images/fb_preview_bluetooth_devices.png
 social_media_previev_alt: Remote Patient Monitoring
 bar_achievements:
   - number: 25k+
-    label: Active users on Camascope systems
+    label: Active users
   - number: 1,000
     label: Health & Care Organisations
   - number: "3"